 Alongside this high investment in reading, we recognise our children live in the city and may have limited experiences within and beyond this.
 Children’s wider learning helps to broaden and deepen their reading interests so we provide a range of fully funded experiences across their time with us.
 Our Children’s Charter supports this work by providing a host of unique opportunities which help to broaden and deepen learning.
 Each year has at least one fully funded experience such as residential trips to Ghyll Head in the Lake District and trips to museums and theatre.
 These visits are carefully planned within the curriculum to enhance wider learning and to bring learning to life.
 We also ensure strong prior and post learning with targeted units and text use to maximise the impact of these visits.

-At Green End Primary School and Cringle Brook Primary School, we follow a cohesive whole school approach following the Twinkl Phonics DFE approved scheme.
-At Ladybarn, we follow a cohesive whole school approach following the FFT Success for All Phonics DFE approved scheme (more information can be found about this scheme here).
+All our Trust schools follow a cohesive whole school approach following the Twinkl Phonics DFE approved scheme.
 Synthetic phonics is a method of teaching reading and writing in which words are broken up into their smallest units of sound or ‘phonemes’.
 Synthetic phonics builds continuously on prior learning.

 Our staff, children and parents are trained to use the same terminology, resources and language when talking about phonics.
 The children read books that follow exactly the same progression as the school’s scheme which are fully decodable.